FLOPS: Forward Learning with OPtimal Sampling: Introduction

 To achieve a good balance between the query cost and gradient estimation variance, we propose to study the query allocation problem under the forward learning framework.
 In our paper, we first unify the different estimators under the perturbation-based framework and formulate the allocation problems.
 Then, we propose the optimal allocation by constructing a query budget allocator to assign queries adaptively following a data-aware paradigm.
 An overview of our method and the comparison with previous work can be found in Figure \ref{fig:_lr}.
 Specifically, our contribution can be summarized as follows,

-\begin{enumerate} \item We find a simplified objective for the allocation problem and solve it via the likelihood ratio method in a lightweight style.
+\begin{enumerate} \item We unify different BP-free methods under the framework of perturbation-based optimization.
+We are the first to formulate the query allocation problem for forward learning in the literature. \item We find a simplified objective for the allocation problem and solve it via the likelihood ratio method in a lightweight style.
 With the optimal allocation, we can compress the queries to the minimum number of $20$. \item We theoretically deduce that the enhancement in allocation is assured by a defined lower bound.
 The allocator would assign the queries for different data in a mini-batch according to the variance of the gradient estimation.
-Intuitively, the estimator with high variance would be assigned with more queries, and vice versa. \item Extensive experiments are conducted on fine-tuning Vision Transformer~\citep{vit} on various challenging datasets including the ImageNet-1K~\cite{imagenet}, achieving the SOTA performance in the realm of forward learning. \item We leverage the proposed method to solve two real-world black-box problems, including black-box prompt tuning and alignment between foundation models, showing its scalability and efficiency improvement versus a series of optimization methods, including the BP. \end{enumerate}
+Intuitively, the estimator with high variance would be assigned with more queries, and vice versa. \item We conduct extensive experiments to fine-tune Vision Transformer~\citep{vit} on challenging datasets, including ImageNet-1K~\cite{imagenet}, achieving state-of-the-art performance in forward learning.
+Furthermore, we apply the proposed method to two real-world black-box problems: black-box prompt tuning and alignment between foundation models.
+Our approach demonstrates scalability and efficiency improvements over all baselines, including backpropagation (BP). \end{enumerate}